MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-arcgis.md

 :::image type="content" source="media/end-user-arcgis/power-bi-arcgis-abingdon.png" alt-text="Screenshot of an ArcGIS map with an open symbol tooltip.":::

 > [!TIP]
-> You may have to zoom in to select a specific location.
+> You might have to zoom in to select a specific location.
 If there are overlapping locations, Power BI will present you with more than one tooltip at a time.
 Select the arrows to move between the tooltips.

 :::image type="content" source="media/end-user-arcgis/power-bi-arcgis-multiple-tooltips.png" alt-text="Screenshot of a tooltip highlighting the arrows to use when multiple tooltips are available.":::

 ## Use infographics

 If the report designer adds an Infographics layer to the ArcGIS map, you'll see additional data displayed in the upper right corner of the map.
-Here's an example where the report designer added the 2021 Median Household Income.
+Here's an example where the report designer added the **2021 Median Household Income**.

 :::image type="content" source="media/end-user-arcgis/power-bi-arcgis-infographics.png" alt-text="Screenshot of data displayed with use of an infographic.":::